esthersole/HumDig/README.md

 ### On a Windows computer
 #### Step by step
 First you should have `Python` installed.
-If you don't, get it at https://www.python.org/downloads/ and during installation, check a box stating `Add Python to PATH`.
+If you don't, get it at https://www.python.org/downloads/ and during installation, check a box or answer `Y` when prompted to add Python to `PATH`.

 Then:
 1. Open the folder in File Explorer and click on the address bar at the top of the window.
 2. type `cmd`.
 Press enter.
 A command prompt window will open.
 3. Type `python -m http.server 8000`; press `Enter`.
-4. Point a new browser tab to `http://localhost:8000/slides.html?slides=FILENAME.md`; replacing `FILENAME.md` with the filename of the deck of slides to display (`HumDig_00.md`, for instance)
+4. Point a new browser tab to `http://localhost:8000/slides.html?slides=FILENAME.md`; replacing `FILENAME.md` with the filename of the deck of slides to display (`HumDig_00.md`, for instance) and enjoy.

-When done, go back to the command prompt window and shut the server by typing `Ctrl + C` and then confirming with `Y`.
+When done, go back to the command prompt window and shut the server by typing `Ctrl + C`.
+If prompted, confirm with `Y`.

 #### With the PowerShell script
 1. Right click the folder where the `slides.html` and `*.md` files are.
 2. Select `Open with Terminal`.
 A Windows PowerShell screen will pop up.
-3. Type `.\show-slides.ps1 FILENAME.md`; replacing `FILENAME.md` with the filename of the deck of slides to display (`HumDig_00.md`, for instance).
-Notice there's a space between the `./` command and the filename.
-If you get an error message, check the following section.
+3. Type `powershell.exe -ExecutionPolicy Bypass -File .\show-slides.ps1 FILENAME.md`; replacing `FILENAME.md` with the filename of the deck of slides to display (`HumDig_00.md`, for instance).
 4. Enjoy.
-You can open several `.md` files from the same terminal, but don't forget to shut down the server when done.

-The server can be shut running `Stop-Process -Id (Get-NetTCPConnection -LocalPort 8000).OwningProcess` on the same PowerShell window.
+When done, shut down the server running `Stop-Process -Id (Get-NetTCPConnection -LocalPort 8000).OwningProcess` on the same PowerShell window.

-##### If you get an error message ("running scripts is disabled on this system")
-- Open PowerShell as Administrator once and run: `Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser`
-- Answer `Y` to confirm.
-- repeat the steps from the previous section

 ## Acknowledgements
 These slides are strongly based and inspired in other people's work, mainly (in alphabetical order):